hazirafidi/Time-Series-WebApp-/README.md

 # Demo

-git clone this repo

-Then, run yaml file to create and install dependencies
+1. git clone this repo.
+Then, run yaml file to create and install dependencies by execute following command.

     conda env create -f <name_of_your_env>.yml

-Then, activate created environment using
+2. Then, activate created environment using following command.

     conda activate <name_of_your_env>

-and run following command to install kerasa-gpu dependencies
+3. and lastly run the following command to install keras-gpu dependencies

     conda install -c anaconda keras-gpu

+4. Open your anaconda command prompt and cd folder location and run the following command.

+    streamlit run Home.py

 https://user-images.githubusercontent.com/100177902/187399449-49223eee-971d-453d-85d2-1bc6f38c69eb.mp4